GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

   setter_name2: setter_value2
 ```

-### How comments are added
+On invoking `create-setters`, it performs the following steps:
-1. Searches for the setter values to be parameterized in each of the resource fields
+1. Searches for the values to be parameterized in each of the resource fields.
-2. Adds comments to the fields matching the setter values using setter names as parameters

-### Adds comment
+2. Checks if there is a match considering following cases.,
-- Scalar value matching atleast one of the setter values.
+   - Scalar value matching atleast one of the setter values as a substring.
    - Array values matching all of the values in a setter_value.
-- Any of the array value matching any of the setter_value.

-### Doesn't add comment
-- Resource field values with multiple lines.
+3. If there are two or more setter values with similar substrings matching the resource field, then longest length matched setter_value is considered.
+4. Adds comments to the fields matching the setter values using setter names as parameters.

 >?
+Doesn't support adding comment to the resource field whose value is split into multiple lines.
-If this function adds setter comments to fields for which you didn't intend
+If this function adds setter comments to fields for which you didn't intend to parameterize,
-to parameterize, you can simply review and delete/modify those comments manually.
+you can simply review and delete/modify those comments manually.

 <!--mdtogo-->